Part 6: Outsourcing

 Where from here?

-So.. onward and onwards.
+So.. onward and onward.
 Two steps forward, one step backwards.
 Sometimes one step forward, two steps back.
 Not necessarily upwards.
 Whatever.
-Onwards and onwards.
-Can't give up now.
+Onward and onward.
+Can’t give up now.
 Did I say ten-year plan?
 Yep, I sure was going to need those ten years.

 Then I had a light bulb moment.
 I remembered… Michelle had done a ten week Community College Course where they made their own block set – including pants (I hadn’t yet bothered with pants, I thought if I couldn’t get the Bodice Block to work, I’d have no chance in hell with Pants!).

 Yep, back to being excited!
 What a good idea!